 The Finalmouse Starlight-12 Poseidon Small is an ultra-lightweight wireless gaming mouse and a continuation of the Finalmouse Starlight-12 lineup.
-At 44g, it's among the lightest gaming mice available to date.
+Weighing under 45g, it's among the lightest gaming mice available to date.
 It has the same symmetrical shape and honeycomb magnesium alloy shell found on the previous versions, but the major difference is that it comes in a blue colorway.
 Finalmouse also claims to have made some minor build-quality tweaks, and like the rest of the Starlight-12 lineup, this mouse uses the company's latest firmware to improve the wireless connection.
 As Finalmouse releases their mice in limited drops, the only way to purchase this mouse is through a third-party seller unless the company does another drop in the future.

 The Finalmouse Starlight-12 Poseidon Small is a decent mouse for office use.
 It feels very solidly built, and it's comfortable to use if you have small or medium-sized hands.
 It connects wirelessly using a USB receiver, or you can use it in a wired mode with its flexible cable.
 Unfortunately, its scroll wheel lacks a free-scrolling mode and L/R tilt inputs, and the mouse lacks Bluetooth support.
 Also, it doesn't have companion software to remap buttons or customize any settings.

 The Finalmouse Starlight-12 Poseidon Small is an acceptable MMO gaming mouse.
 It doesn't have nearly as many side buttons as dedicated MMO mice, and it doesn't have companion software, so you can't remap the side buttons it does have.
 On the bright side, it does feel very well-built and comfortable to use, and its high-quality feet and cable don't cause drag during use.
-Also, the click latency is low.
+Also, the click latency is very low.
 Although you can't adjust the CPI settings precisely, you can cycle through four presets using the button behind the scroll wheel.

 The Finalmouse Starlight-12 Poseidon Small has a symmetrical, low-profile shape with two side buttons on the left made of black matte plastic.
 The honeycomb shell is made of solid magnesium alloy and has an embossed filigree on the left and right-click buttons, the mouse wheel, and the CPI button.
 It looks nearly identical to the other mice in the Finalmouse Starlight-12 lineup, but it has a blue and light blue color metallic color scheme.
+If you're interested in another model within this lineup with a different color scheme, check out the Finalmouse Starlight Pro - TenZ Medium.

 The Finalmouse Starlight-12 Poseidon Small feels very well-built.
 The isn't any rattling, loose parts, or wobble present.
 Similar to the other Starlight mice, the Poseidon has a magnesium outer shell that exhibits no flex whatsoever.
 The bottom of the mouse is a high-quality plastic called Ultem, which allows the RF signal to escape.
 Since the bottom is plastic, it does exhibit some flex if you apply pressure, but this doesn't impact regular use.
 Finalmouse advertises that this model features some upgrades to its quality control.
 Specifically, on our unit, we found that the scroll wheel is better aligned than the other Finalmouse models we've tested.